SALT Summer Institute of Theology (SSIT)

 The Institute format includes a Monday event open to a wider regional audience who might only be able to come for one day, followed by three days with two major presentations each day, discussion with speakers, discussion groups arranged around core issues of interest to participants, morning and evening meditation, and workshops led by Institute participants.

-SALT Summer Institute seeks to provide a podium for emerging scholars entering the field of religion and disability.
+SALT Summer Institute seeks to provide a podium for emerging scholars entering the field of religion and business.
 Nominations for the 2020 Institute are due January 1, 2019.
 More information will be posted soon.

 One of the key purposes of SALT Summer Institute of Theology is to encourage and support certificate level students in any denomination who are working in the area of theology, religion, and business.
 There are several levels to this support, including: